Susan Mailer: Early life and education

-Mailer was born in Hollywood, California, while her father was there writing screenplays.
-In 1951, her parents Norman Mailer and Beatrice Silverman divorced, and her mother moved to Mexico with her future husband Salvador.
+Mailer was born in Hollywood, California, to Norman Mailer and Beatrice Silverman, both of Jewish origin.
+Her father was working writing screenplays in California.
+In 1951, her parents divorced, and her mother moved to Mexico with her future husband Salvador.
 Mailer lived for a time with her father's parents before moving to Mexico City to live with her mother.
 She spent her early years between Mexico and the U.S., becoming bilingual and bicultural which taught her "a sense of cultural colors and nuances from an early age", but made her also feel like an outsider no matter where she was physically or mentally.

 Mailer attended Barnard College from 1967 to 1971.
 While there, she participated in the Columbia University protests of 1968 with Mark Rudd and John "J.J."
 Jacobs.
 She also attended the infamous April 30, 1971, Town Hall, "A Dialogue on Women's Liberation", wherein Norman Mailer, acting as moderator, received a "pummeling" by the panel of high-profile feminists.

 Mailer completed her graduate work in Clinical Psychology in Mexico and became a psychoanalyst in 1992.
 Part of her decision to become a psychoanalyst stems from her early interest in narrative and the complexities of character exemplified by literary works introduced to her by her father.
 She ultimately finds a kinship with her father through a shared search for human understanding: she as a psychoanalyst and he as a novelist.